Humanistic & Integrative Psychotherapy

 Even Behaviourism had some influence and has also been integrated, perhaps to a smaller degree.

-Humanistic Psychology sees the individual as a whole being, not just the parts.
+Humanistic Psychology sees the individual as a whole being, arising from the parts.
 It takes a more holistic view of the person within her/his family, social and cultural background and even their religious and spiritual beliefs and experiences.

 HIP integrates the research and techniques of most schools of Psychotherapy to deliver a more personalized experience for the client.

-But Integrative also points to the desired therapeutic outcome of human experience:
+But the word 'Integrative' also points to the desired therapeutic outcome of human experience:

 to integrate ones own experiences into a meaningful whole.
 Needless to say that when it comes to some of the most challenging and overwhelming experiences - this can be a difficult task to achieve without the right kind of support.